MARS: Mask Attention Refinement with Sequential Quadtree Nodes for Car Damage Instance Segmentation: Experiments

+MARS demonstrates superior performance with an AP improvement of 4.5 over Mask R-CNN and 2.3 over PointRend using R50-FPN, and a 2.4 improvement over Mask Transfiner with R101-FPN.
+The significant gains in \textbf{APs} (4.8 with R50-FPN and 5.1 with R101-FPN) and other metrics highlight MARS's enhanced ability to handle small and medium objects and provide better localization and segmentation accuracy.

+Additionally, MARS achieves high FPS, indicating efficient computation.
+This is attributed to task-specific optimizations, including hyperparameter tuning and model architecture adjustments tailored for the Thai car damage dataset.

-Figure \ref{result_all} shows qualitative comparisons on Thai car-damage dataset, where our MARS produces masks with substantially higher precision and quality than previous methods \cite{he2017mask,kirillov2020pointrend,ke2022mask}, especially for the hard regions, such as the small rear mirrors and high-heeled shoes.
-Refer to supplementary file for more visual comparisons.
+Figure \ref{result_all} shows qualitative comparisons on the Thai car-damage dataset, where MARS produces masks with substantially higher precision and quality than previous methods \cite{he2017mask,kirillov2020pointrend,ke2022mask}, especially for the challenging regions, such as the dents in the corners of the fender and a black car covered in mud.

-\subsection{Implementation details}
+\subsection{Implementation Details}

-We utilized advanced hardware and software technologies, including the NVIDIA T4 GPU with 16 GB memory, Intel® Xeon® Scalable (Cascade Lake) 4 vCPUs, 16 GiB RAM, PyTorch (1.13.1), Detectron2 \cite{wu2019detectron2}, Label Studio \cite{LabelSTD} and CUDA (11.7.0), to perform the training and testing tasks for our project.
-The combination of high-performance hardware and optimized software stack resulted in efficient computations and superior-quality outcomes.
+We utilized advanced hardware and software technologies, including the NVIDIA T4 GPU with 16 GB memory, Intel® Xeon® Scalable (Cascade Lake) with 4 vCPUs, 16 GiB RAM, PyTorch (1.13.1) and CUDA (11.7.0), to perform the training and testing tasks for our project.
+Combining high-performance hardware and an optimized software stack resulted in efficient computations and superior-quality outcomes.